Eckhart Tolle: Career as spiritual teacher

 Former Cambridge students and acquaintances began to ask Tolle about his beliefs.
 He started working as a counselor and spiritual teacher.
 Students continued to come to him over the next five years.
 He moved to Glastonbury, a center of alternative living.
 In 1995, he moved to Vancouver.

 The Power of Now, Tolle's first book, was published in 1997 by Namaste Publishing.
 The book was republished on a large scale by New World Library in 1999.

 In 2000, Oprah Winfrey recommended The Power of Now in her magazine O. In August 2000, it reached The New York Times Best Seller Advice, Miscellaneous and Hardcover list, reaching number one two years later.
 By 2008, the book had been translated from English into 33 languages.
 In July 2011, it had appeared on the list of the 10 best selling Paperback Advice & Miscellaneous books for 102 weeks.

-His second book, Stillness Speaks, appeared in 2003.
+His second book, Stillness Speaks, was published in 2003.
 That year, he said he had no intention of creating "a heavy commercial structure" or of setting up an ashram or centre.
 He believed one "could develop organically" and said "one needs to be careful that the organization doesn't become self-serving".
 Nevertheless, his website sells his books and "a dizzying range" of materials offering spiritual guidance, and a separate website streams video of monthly group meditations.

 In 2005, Tolle published A New Earth.
-In January 2008, Winfrey selected it for her book club, and high sales followed.
+In January 2008, Oprah selected it for her book club, and high sales followed.
 In the four weeks after the announcement, 3.5 million copies were shipped.
 It was ranked number one on The New York Times Best Seller list 46 times by the end of 2008.

-In 2008, Tolle partnered with Winfrey to produce a series of webinars, each focusing on a chapter from his book A New Earth, with discussions, silent meditations, and questions from viewers via Skype.
+In 2008, Tolle partnered with Oprah to produce a series of webinars, each focusing on a chapter from his book A New Earth, with discussions, silent meditations, and questions from viewers via Skype.
 The third webinar attracted more than 11 million viewers.
 By October 2009, the webinars had been accessed 35 million times.

 In September 2009, Tolle appeared with the Dalai Lama at the Vancouver Peace Summit.
 The same year, he published Guardians of Being, a picture book illustrated by Patrick McDonnell.

-In January 2025, Winfrey selected A New Earth for her book club for a second time, making it the only book to have been chosen twice in the club’s history.
+In January 2025, Oprah selected A New Earth for her book club for a second time, making it the only book to have been chosen twice in the club’s history.